konstantintzt/Image-Editor/README.md

 # Image-Editor
 Image Editor is a simple image editor written in Python using PIL for image manipulation.
 It is using a Tkinter GUI.

 ## New!
+Version 0.25
-A simple Tkinter GUI is now available.
-Please keep in mind that the code is very unstable and errors are likely to happen.
+The color picker is finally here!
+You can also add text to your images!

 ## Features
  - Grayscale